 How long should I take Impryl?

-Both women and men wanting to optimise their fertility should take Impryl for at least three months and continue until conception.
-Women should continue taking it as Impryl can help support through each stage of the pregnancy.
+Both women and men wanting to optimise their fertility should take Impryl for at least three months prior to conception.
+Women should continue taking it until after birth and whilst breastfeeding as Impryl delivers nutrients needed through each stage.

 What are the effects of Impryl on the general health and well-being?